stripe/stripe-dotnet/readme.md

 	StripeConfiguration.SetApiKey("[your api key here]");

-3) In any of the service constructors documented below, you can optionally pass the api key
+3) In any of the service constructors documented below, you can optionally pass the api key. i.e...

 	var planService = new StripePlanService("[your api key here]");